queball1999/GoCrypt/README.md

 ### Layers

-By default, _GoCrypt_ encrypts all files with 5 layers of encryption.
+By default, _GoCrypt_ encrypts all files with 1 layer of encryption.
 Check out [SPEC]() for more information on the encryption/decryption algorithm.

 ### Installation